Community signs and billboards

 - The sign writing must be neat and easily read from the road, and comply with the minimum letter size of 160mm.

 - Bishopdale and Saxton: The number of words (including logos) must not exceed 12, or 70 characters.
 Logos count as one word for each logo.
 Logos are limited to 4 max.

 - Miyazu: The number of words (including logos) must not exceed 8, or 40 characters.
 Logos count as one word for each logo.
 Logos are limited to 4 max.

 - Sign colours should not mimic or be confused with standard traffic signs.

 - Signs should not be reflectorised nor be illuminated, or animated in any way.

 - On receipt of an application that meets the requirements a board number will be allocated, along with a map showing the location of the allocated board.

 Your group must complete an application form and pay the fee before the sign is put up on the board.
 Applications can be made using the My Nelson online service.

 Maximum display period for any one booking

-Two weeks.
+The maximum time a sign can be displayed is two weeks.
 Signs advertising one event or one series of events cannot be placed more than six times per year.